emmanuelByte/tech-explainer-studio/public/ai-animation-prompt.md

 If the selection contains multiple target layers, or a selected group has multiple matching descendants, emit one `add_keyframe` per layer per keyframe time, using each explicit id from `scene.animationTargetLayerIds`.

+Use `add_keyframe` for motion, transform, opacity, blur/filter, shadow motion, and text reveal.
+Do not put size or color properties in `props`.

 ### `add_property_keyframe`

 Adds a per-property keyframe for size, color, stroke, radius, text metrics, and other style properties.